itfanr/ros2-wiki/Roadmap.md

 ### Beta 2 ()

-We will fill this list and a planned release date soon.
+We will fill this list and add a planned release date soon.

 ### Future